Scottish Junior Football Association: Team history

 After the formation of the Scottish Junior Football Association in 1886, officials began to explore opportunities for representative international matches.
 On receipt of a £17 guarantee, the Lancashire Junior League in England agreed to raise a team, and on 11 May 1889 the first junior international was played at Douglas Park, Hamilton, with Scotland winning 10–1.
 A return fixture could not be arranged as the Lancashire league could not provide a sufficient guarantee.

 On 15 February 1890, Scotland played their first match against Ireland at Hibernian Park, Glasgow.
 The 11–0 scoreline in the hosts' favour remains a record victory for the Scottish Junior international team.
 This fixture did become an annual event, and on 14 February 1891 the team travelled to Belfast for their first away match, a 1–1 draw at Ulsterville, the home of Linfield.

 In 1894, games against England resumed with a fixture against Birmingham & District Counties F.A. in Leamington.
 These games continued until World War II, then were revived for a short period in the 1970s.
 Scotland suffered a record 5–0 defeat in the 1927 fixture at Molineux, Wolverhampton.

 Games against Wales began in 1912 with a fixture against a representative side of the North Wales Coast F.A, the first game taking place in Bangor on 13 April, Scotland winning 2–1.

 In 1920, the Scottish Junior international side created history by being the first representative football side from Scotland to undertake a foreign tour.
 In June, a party of 13 players and three officials visited Norway and played three games each in Stavanger and Bergen.
 The full Scottish national side did not play a match outwith the British Isles until 1929 when they also travelled to Norway.

 A game against the Irish Free State was played on 9 March 1929 in Dublin with Scotland winning 2–1 but regular games against a Republic of Ireland side did not begin until 1947.
 The first game in this series was played at Dalymount Park, Dublin on 25 May, with Scotland winning 3–2.

 In September 1975, the team travelled to Osnabrück, West Germany, to play three matches against a BAOR Select side, winning two of the games.

 The number of games against the different home nations has varied in regularity over the years.
 From 1958 until 1967, Northern Ireland were Scotland's only opponents, while in the 1970s there was an eight-year gap between the two sides meeting.
 Currently, games against England and Wales are in abeyance, and the team contest the biannual Quadrangular Tournament with friendly and testimonial matches arranged intermittently in the intervening seasons.

 Current squad

-The following players were selected for the Junior International Quadrangular Tournament which was held in Glasgow, from 11–14 October 2017.
+The following players were selected for the Junior International Quadrangular Tournament which was held in Glasgow, from 11 to 14 October 2017.